dhsanket/devops/README.md

 1. clone git repository - it is public
 > vagrant up - should bring up vagrant guest machine
 3. can ssh into vagrant machine as vagrant@127.0.0.1 - double check ssh port as vagrant swaps it on various loads
-4. also adjust location of your private key with below command.
+4. adjust location of your private key with below command.
 > ssh -i /home/sanket-rhythmone/lifeworks/.vagrant/machines/default/virtualbox/private_key -p 2200 vagrant@127.0.0.1

 5. you will need ansible version 2.5.5. preferably inside an ansible virtualenv so that you do not pollute your environment